NaeveBoontham/project/Credit_card_churning/README.md

 # Credit Card Churning Prediction
-Perform a data cleaning process on several data set and create a feature table do the exploratory data analysis and create a machine learning model to predict the credit card churning of customer
+Perform a data cleaning process on several data set and create a feature table do the exploratory data analysis and create a machine learning model to predict the credit card churning of customer and lastly calculate the
+F2 score for each classification

 **Tool use: Jupyter Notebook**
 **Library use:**